CLEARANCE TESTS AND MICTURITION

 Glomerular Filtration Rate (GFR)

-GFR determines how successfully kidneys remove waste and extra fluid from blood.
-Calculated using blood creatinine level, age, gender, and race (MDRD or CKD-EPI equation).
+GFR determines how successfully the kidneys remove waste and extra fluid from the blood.
+It is calculated using blood creatinine level, age, gender, and race (using the MDRD or CKD-EPI equation).

 - Normal GFR: ≥90 mL/min